staabm/staabm.github.io/_posts/2024-07-09-array-shapes-for-preg-match-matches.md

 - How can the `$flags` parameter influence the array-shape of `$matches`?
 - How do the resulting array-shapes flow through the branches of the if-else construct?
 - How to implement this type-inference improving mechanism in a way, that other `preg_match` wrapping libraries could benefit from it (e.g. `composer/pcre`, `nette/utils`)?

+Thanks to the great PHPStan community a few other people stopped by and helped me with some super special corner cases.
+Also adding more test-cases to the initial prototype was really helpful to get a high quality implementation in the end.

 TL;DR: The feature is already merged into PHPStan starting with 1.11.6 and can be enabled via [Bleeding Edge](https://phpstan.org/blog/what-is-bleeding-edge).
 Most relevant pull requests along the road were...